facebookresearch/StarSpace/README.md

 In order to build StarSpace on Windows, open the following in Visual Studio:

     MVS\StarSpace.sln
-In order to build StarSpace python wrapper, please refer `README` inside the directory `python`.
+In order to build StarSpace python wrapper, please refer <a href="https://github.com/facebookresearch/StarSpace/tree/master/python">README</a> inside the directory <a href="https://github.com/facebookresearch/StarSpace/tree/master/python">python</a>.

 # File Format